Investing in your future may require some help along the way.

 Work-study Program and Part-time Work

 Finding part-time work on campus is a great way for you to get experience, develop skills for future careers and make money while studying at Brock.
-Some of the jobs available include helping professors with research or working at campus organizations such as at the Aboriginal Student Services (Gathering Space of Good Minds).
+Some of the jobs available include helping professors with research or working at campus organizations such as the Aboriginal Student Services (Gathering Space of Good Minds).